HotPatcher: A open source UE resource hot patching tool

 -run=HotRelease -byPaklist=true -AddPlatformPakList=WindowsNoEditor+D:\PakList_FGame-WindowsNoEditor.txt -savepath.path="D:\\"

-• All three Commandlets support replacing parameters in Config.
+• All three Commandlets support replacing parameters in the Config

-• The HotRelease Commandlet can run without specifying a config file; values can be directly specified (but the paklist file must be imported).
+• The HotRelease Commandlet can specify values directly without specifying a config file (import paklist file needs to be specified)

 2021.01.13 Update